shuozhixu/Modelling_2024/README.md

 Use the data file `data.MoNbTa_CSRO` to calculate its lattice parameters and elastic constants at 0 K, 300 K, 600 K, 900 K, and 1200 K. Also calculate its GSFE at 0 K.

+Note that the calculated elastic constants are in the [11-2]-[111]-[1-10] system, and so they should be [converted](https://github.com/shuozhixu/elastic_tensor) to those in the [100]-[010]-[001] system.

-Use the same method for CoCrNi.
+In all calculations, use the same method for CoCrNi.
 Remember to modify the input files accordingly and use the appropriate potential.

 In particular, the initial trial lattice parameter is 3.135 Angstrom, but after running LAMMPS simulations, it might change.
 The new trial lattice parameter can be calculated by